Alia Bucciarelli, MS

 Multiple pregnancies have a greater risk for certain complications.
 If you experience any of these conditions, your doctor will discuss the best treatment plan for you.

 Most multiple births are preterm (before the end of 37 weeks of pregnancy).
 Babies born preterm have a higher risk for many health problems.
-To delay preterm birth, your doctor may suggest bed rest at home or in a hospital or prescribe certain drugs.
-If labor threatens to occur before 34 weeks of pregnancy you may be given steroid medication to help your babies’ lungs mature.
+To delay preterm birth, your doctor may suggest bed rest at home or in a hospital or prescribe certain medications.
+If labor threatens to occur before 34 weeks of pregnancy, you may be given steroid medication to help your babies’ lungs mature.

 is a disorder in which the body becomes less sensitive to insulin resulting in high blood sugar levels.
 Gestational diabetes treatment aims to return blood sugar levels to normal through diet, exercise, blood sugar level testing, and sometimes insulin shots.

 is a condition occurring during pregnancy when a woman has high blood pressure and more than normal amounts of protein in her urine.
 Treatment may include drugs, rest, and early delivery of the babies.

 More than 1 fetus in the uterus increases the chance that 1 of them will be unable to turn head down.
 A

 or transverse presentation increases the chance of needing a

 Twins sometimes share vessels in the placenta.
 If this sharing is unequal, this syndrome can develop.
 In TTTS, 1 twin transfuses (donates blood) to the other.
 The donor twin becomes anemic and the receiving twin develops problems of having too much blood and fluid in the body.

 More than 1 fetus in the uterus increases the chance of